wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-intelligent-order-management/includes/configure-providers.md

 In this exercise, you'll complete the following tasks:

-- About IOM providers and their role.
+- Learn about Intelligent Order Management providers and their roles.

-- Configure a provider for BigCommerce that enables communication between IOM and third-party e-commerce platform BigCommerce.
+- Set up a provider for BigCommerce that enables communication between Intelligent Order Management and the 3PL e-commerce platform BigCommerce.

-- Configure Internal-External Mappings in IOM.
+- Set up internal-external mappings in Intelligent Order Management.

-- Configure a first-party provider for Intelligent Fulfillment Optimization.
-This provider enables the use of intelligent fulfillment optimization capabilities in IOM.
+- Set up an internal provider for **Dynamics 365 Intelligent Fulfillment Optimization**.
+This provider enables the use of intelligent fulfillment optimization capabilities in Intelligent Order Management.

-- Configure a first-party provider for Inventory Visibility.
-This provider enables use of inventory feasibility capabilities in Dynamics 365 IOM.
+- Set up an internal provider for **Dynamics 365 Inventory Visibility**.
+This provider enables use of inventory feasibility capabilities in Dynamics 365 Intelligent Order Management.

 ## Overview of providers

 A key value proposition of Dynamics 365 Intelligent Order Management is the ability to seamlessly integrate with other systems.
-To do so, Intelligent Order Management uses "providers".
+To do so, Intelligent Order Management uses *providers*.
 [Providers](/dynamics365/retail-intelligent-order-management/work-providers?azure-portal=true#components) are constructs that allow you to connect Intelligent Order Management to external systems.

 Intelligent Order Management providers were designed with the following properties:

-- **Extensibility**: Providers can be extended and customized by using the Microsoft Power Platform.
+- **Extensibility** - You can extend and customize providers by using Microsoft Power Platform.

-- **Low code customization**: Because providers are built on the Power Platform, customizations require little to no code.
+- **Low code customization** - Because providers are built on Microsoft Power Platform, customizations require little to no code.

-- **Scale**: Providers use Power Automate, so providers can scale with volume of incoming messages.
+- **Scale** - Providers use Power Automate so that they can scale with the volume of incoming messages.

 Key components of a provider are: